 Stephen Drew lives in the northwestern Connecticut town of Morris, a bucolic community that surrounds Bantam Lake.
 He moved there after a period of personal loss and tragedy, searching for peace and simplicity; a place to collect himself.

 It was here he took up walking, and in the space of taking one particular step, was moved into a mystical experience that would forever change his life.
 Called to walk the Camino de Santiago, the Way of Saint James, Spain’s thousand year old pilgrimage route, he came to a journey of physical, psychological, and spiritual implications.
 Among the many outcomes of this walk were the reawakening of his writing voice, and a longing to share the story.
-The memoir Into the Thin, A Pilgrimage Walk Across Northern Spain is his first published book.
+The memoir Into the Thin, A Pilgrimage Walk Across Northern Spain was his first published book.
 It was followed by a contribution to the anthology In Search of Simple, Field Notes from Near and Far on Slow Living.
 Most recently, his latest work, a long-form, lyrical essay entitled, Around the Forever Bend, Remembrances of Wondering What Lies Beyond Death was published.
 Currently, he is writing a novel.
 Stephen continues his practice of daily walking, mostly on the roads and paths around Bantam Lake.
-Hiking here and elsewhere serves as a centerpiece of contemplative living and a connection to Source.
+Hiking here and elsewhere serves as a centerpiece of contemplative, intentional living.